 Liberating Animals Even Further

-Although humans have come a long way with human rights, there is still much to be learned from our past experience with it.
+Although humans have come a long way with human rights, there is still much to be learned from our past experiences with it.
 Animals, like humans, are currently going through the early stages of the development of their rights.
 They are considered to be grouped in classes by humans such as “pets”, ”livestock”, and “wild/feral”.
-I hope this blog post and my announcement in my conclusion might help to influence a larger impact on developing basic rights for all animals and for us to start seeing them as the people they are.
+I hope this post might help to influence a larger impact on developing basic rights for all animals and for us to start seeing them as the people they are.

 We, as a society, treat animals differently based on their species/appearance (known as speciesism).
 It is commonly encouraged by humans to use and abuse animals as property/objects such as clothing fashion, food/food by-products, sales/trades, and furniture.
 The even worst part is, that we don’t need to in order to get those products.
 I believe we have been doing it for so long because maybe we thought we did at first, but maybe by the time we realized it, it was too late and it became a means of wealth/greed for the human species which we are still struggling to control.
 Why do you think we started treating animals like this?